palladius/clouddeploy-platinum-path/step-by-step-guide.md

 `./k8s/_base`, hence `kustomize`). **Note** If you use *autopilot* clusters, you might encounter quota issues, until the cluster scales up to accommodate your new needs (which is why I removed autopilot by default).

-Notice that you can leverage the FILE SYNC for your app to make sure only big change force a full rebuild.
+Notice that you can leverage the `FILESYNC` for your app to make sure only big change force a full rebuild.
 For instance, for `app02`, my ruby apps take long to `Docker`ize, so to me it’s a killer feature that a small change to `main.rb` gets directly pushed into the living container, while a change to `Gemfile` needs to force a full clean build.
+In other words, FileSync allows you to re-build the minimum necessary at every change in the dev cycle, a dream for developers!

 * Now do another `git commit`, so you have TWO versions for app01.